What's New

 Agricultural shows

 The 400 horses and 60 bulls in the rodeo come from the Stampede's 22,000-acre ranch near Hanna in east-central Alberta.
-The Calgary Stampede also showcases tamer animal exhibits, ranging from beef cattle and miniature horses to sheep and llamas.
+The Calgary Stampede also showcases tamer animal exhibits, ranging from beef cattle and miniature donkeys to sheep and stock dogs.

 There are competitions for blacksmiths and auctioneers, as well as vintage tractor pulls.
 In the Grain Academy, visitors learn about the history of grain, from farming grain in the prairies to transporting it and creating breads, cereals and other foods.